Registrar's functions and powers

 The CATSI Act has provisions for the deregistration of corporations (Division 546).

-Read our policy statements on deregistration
+Learn more in our policy statements on deregistration and property of deregistered corporations.

 Reviewable decisions